arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 - Should be used to connect public resources to the internet (use NAT gateway for private resources)
 - Route table of the public subnets must be edited to allow requests destined outside the VPC to be routed to the IGW
 	- ![[attachments/Pasted image 20220512222218.png]]
-- One IGW per VPC and vice-versa
+- One IGW per VPC

 > IGW performs network address translation (NAT) for a public EC2 instance